copernicus-mogley/zkav.club/README.md

 ### Live event production and promotion

-Empower and amplify the voices of our communities:
+Empowering and amplifying the voices of our communities

 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc